-St. Anne Catholic School offers a wide variety of clubs and activities for all of our students to enjoy.
+St. Anne Catholic School offers a wide variety of clubs and activities for all of our student to enjoy.

 Student Council - Contact: Audra Bates and Mary Beth Oswalt